-Also, there is a wide range of internal grants for researchers at the University of Konstanz.
-These internal grants shall improve the working conditions at the university, support research and teaching, and help postdoctoral and senior members of the university to prepare major research projects.
+There is a wide range of internal grants for researchers at the University of Konstanz, too.
+These internal grants aim at improving the working conditions at the university, supporting research and teaching, and helping postdoctoral and senior members of the university to prepare major research projects.

 External funding opportunities

 The German Research Foundation (DFG) funds research projects from all disciplines.
 To this end, it offers a wide range of different programmes: